Corruptions of Supervised Learning Problems: Typology and Mitigations: Related Existing Paradigms

-\paragraph{Combined simple noise} The simplest combined corruption is the combined simple noise, where the observations of attribute $\rv X$ are subject to some errors and the observed labels $\rv Y$ are flipped with a label-dependent probability \citep{williamson2022information}.
-Combined simple noise is an example of {$\tau: X\karrow X \otm \lambda: Y \karrow Y$} corruption that can be formulated as a corrupted experiment.
+The simplest combined corruption is the combined simple noise, where the observations of attribute $\rv X$ are subject to some errors and the observed labels $\rv Y$ are flipped with a label-dependent probability \citep{williamson2022information}.
+Combined simple noise is an example of {$\tau \colon X\karrow X \otm \lambda \colon Y \karrow Y$} corruption that can be formulated as a corrupted experiment.